resources

 Google Ads Benchmarks FAQ

 Defensive necessity.
 If you don't bid on your own brand keywords, competitors will — and they do.
 When a competitor bids on your brand name, they intercept users who already intended to buy from you.
 A user typing your brand name into Google has already completed the consideration and decision stages.
 Not investing in brand search doesn't save budget; it hands revenue to competitors.
-The 8.05x median reflects both the high conversion intent of brand queries and the revenue protection value of holding that position against competitive encroachment.
+The 4.14x median is lower than Non-Brand (5.21x), but Search Brand serves a different function: it protects revenue you have already earned through brand building.
+The ROI floor is high (P10 = 1.31x — still positive) and the spend ceiling is low (limited by brand search volume), making it a low-risk, defensive allocation.

 Why is Search Brand ROI sometimes lower (P10 = 1.31x)?